Pyrococcus yayanosii: Initial isolation

 Pyrococcus yayanosii was originally isolated by Birrien et al. (2011) on the Serpentine cruise of March 2007 in the Central Equatorial Atlantic.
 The research team collected black smoker samples at a depth of 4100m on the Mid-Atlantic Ridge, specifically at the Ashadze site, an active hydrothermal vent field.

 Due to the strict conditions of P. yayanosii for growth, special care was taken to incubate the samples anaerobically at an optimal pressure of 52 MPa and temperature of 98 °C. Growth of an isolated colony designated as strain CH1^{T} was observed after two days under these conditions.
 The cloning and sequencing of the 16S rRNA gene, as well as microscopic observation, verified the purity of the CH1^{T} isolate.

 After purity confirmation, a light microscope was used to observe the isolated strain CH1^{T}.
 Certain traits were being screened for, as Pyrococcus species are known for their characteristic spherical (cocci) shape as well as their flagellar motility.
 The cells of CH1^{T} appeared to resemble irregular cocci shapes and were observed frequently as single cells or in pairs, or infrequently in a line formation.
 The researchers also noticed that individual cells were especially motile.
 This finding prompted the use of a Spot Test Flagella kit, which confirmed the presence of a polar spot of flagella.
-Other tests performed included the Gram stain, varied substrate utilization assays, and direct cell counting.
+Other tests performed included the Gram stain (which is highly unreliable in archaea), varied substrate utilization assays, and direct cell counting.
 These tests characterized Pyrococccus yayanosii as a gram-negative bacterium with the ability to metabolize proteinaceous substrates and carbohydrates for energy and release hydrogen sulfide.